bankofcanada/DocsEcon.jl/src/DesignPapers/frequency_conversions.md

 If we had specified `values_base=:begin`, we would have checked against the start day of each Monthly MIT, but in this case the outcome would have been the same.

----

-### Converting to a lower frequency
+## Converting TSeries to a lower or equal frequency
 Conversion of TSeries to a lower or equal frequency depends on the `method` and `values_base` chosen, with the main differences arriving between the `:point` method and the other methods.

-#### **method = :point**
+### **On or before** principle with `method = :point`
+When the conversion method is `:point` the output series will contain the latest input values whose start/end dates fall **on or before** the start/end date of each output MIT, depending on the value of `values_base`.

-When method is `:point` we only need to determine which single value from the input tseries corresponds to each period of the output tseries.
+With this method, it is only necessary to determine which single value from the input tseries corresponds to each period of the output tseries.
 When values_base is `:end` the values for both the input and the output series are assumed to be recorded on the last day of each MIT, and the approach is to determine whether a valid value in the input series corresponds to the last day in the output MITs.
 On the other hand,when values_base is `:begin`, the values for both the input and output series are assumed to be recorded on the first day of each MIT and the approach is similarly to determine whether a valid value in the input series corresponds to the first day in the output MITs.
 The following goes into  more detail.

 When the method is `:point` and the values_base is `:end` each value in the input TSeries is ascribed to the last date in each MIT in that series.
 The last value which comes *on or before* the last date in each output period is then chosen as the value for each output period.